klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 ## What's new?

-In caver-java 1.5.0, we adopts Common Architecture.
-Common Architecture is a new software architecture for Klaytn development environment which is shared by all Klaytn SDKs (caver-js/caver-java).
+In caver-java 1.5.0, we adopt Common Architecture.
+Common Architecture is a new software architecture for Klaytn development environment, which is shared by all Klaytn SDKs (caver-js/caver-java).
 It is designed for your streamlined development experience and ease of extensibility to other programming languages.

 As caver-java is updated to 1.5.0, the APIs used in 1.4.0 are deprecated except for some APIs.